TycheLab/Rclinic/README.md

 to **R** problems.

-# Why do the R clinic
+# Why do the R clinic  <a name="why"></a>

-There are lots of resources for learning about R, from webinars, to YouTube videos.
+There are lots of resources for learning about R, from webinars to YouTube videos.
 These all give good introductions to R. However, people often have trouble when they are actually using R in their work.
 They need to do something, and can't figure out how to do it and we think that this is where we could make a real contribution.
 The idea would be to conduct an R clinic, taking people through the solutions of real world problems.

+# How the R clinic works  <a name="how"></a>

+Anybody who wishes to submit a question on how to use R to solve a real problem in hydrology, climatology and environmental sciences can submit a question.
+This should happen via a pull request as explained in the guide below.
+The deadline for the question submission is **June 25th**.
+After that, there will be some sifting through the questions and the different problems will be assigned to the volunteers who wish to take charge of the solution.
+A live streaming session in which the solutions to the problems will be presented and discussed will take place on **July 5th**.

+This is the first time the R clinic is organised, so some adjustments might be needed as we go along - bear with us!

-# Guide on how to post problems
+# Guide on how to post problems  <a name="guide"></a>

 Please make a copy of the file `"R_problem.Rmd"`, with a new name, which explains your issue, such as `"get_yearly_monthly_mean_values.Rmd"`.
 This